venki25bits/user_details3/README.md

 # user-details

-user-details serves as a template api
+user-details serves as an api to perform operations with user details

 ## Usage
 To find out how to use this API, please read below instructions: